 Health economics and market access is very dominant in a consultancy environment.
 Due to the technical and analytical nature of these sectors, many pharmaceutical and biotechnology companies will outsource the day-to-day work to a health economics consultancy.
 These expert consultants will work on many different drugs for multiple life science companies.

 In terms of HEOR and market access career development, candidates who have consultancy experience are extremely desirable to pharmaceutical employers.
 This is because at a consultancy, professionals will accumulate broad experience of different therapy areas and will be exposed to the health economics regulations of other countries.
 They will also gain experience of different types of drugs such as generics, small molecule, biologics and biosimilars.

 These consultants may have titles such as life science consultant, health economics consultant, or the usual health economics/market access analyst job title.
 Most professionals will work in a consultancy for a few years and move on to a pharmaceutical company once they have a bank of varied experience.

 Perhaps the most common career path is to work within the health economics department at a pharmaceutical or biotechnology company.
 Here HEOR and market access professionals will focus on one specific drug or pipeline, working to bring it to market for their company.
 There may be more opportunities at pharmaceutical giants such as Pfizer, Gilead and GSK as they are likely to have their own health economics and market access departments.

+At Proclinical, we are a consulting and staffing services provider.
 If you would like to pursue a career in health economics or market access, or are an experienced candidate looking for your next opportunity, please see our current opportunities.
 Alternatively, simply upload your CV and our specialist consultants will be in touch with suitable HEOR or market access roles.